 We're famous for our Students' Union at Essex, and for good reason.
-Here you're not just a member of a normal Students' Union; you're part of a family.
-We work hard to support our PGT community, and are here from day one to the moment you graduate to support you in any way we can.
+Here you are not just a member of a normal Students' Union, you are part of a family.
+They are here for you from the day you arrive to the moment you graduate to support you in any way they can.

 The Students' Union is run by students for students, and you have the ability to shape what we do.
-From deciding who leads the SU by electing our entire Student Leadership team including the PGT officer, to shaping your own experiences at Essex, we are here to represent your views and work with you to make amazing things happen.
+From deciding who leads the SU, to shaping your own experiences at Essex, they are here to represent your views and work with you to make amazing things happen.